 Parents are requested not to schedule vacations or extended holidays during the school year.
 If this is unavoidable, parents are requested to notify the school in writing one week before the absence.
-Such an absence is considered unexcused.
+Traveling is considered an unexcused absence.

 16. Tardiness / Late Arrivals / Early Release